drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 author: Mac
 ---

+Update: I've now wrangled the MacOS client to work, but it does not like having two tunnels open at once (although you can bring up multiple tunnels via "Systems Preference > Network"), and you have to set ip forwarding by hand.

+---

 I'd been dipping in and out of trying to get a VPN setup so that my phone is always connected into my home to talk to home IoT devices
 (here using a a Philips Hue as an example), my NAS box, in home cameras, etc.
 With regards to IoT devices in the home I fundamentaly object to being forced